 - European Society of Cardiology

-Other researchers have proved that just by using food as medicine, without any drugs almost all those suffering from T2DM can put their disease completely into remission; obviously becoming more active is imperative too; and especially taking short walks after starchy meals.
+Other researchers have proved that just by using food as medicine[3], without any drugs almost all those suffering from T2DM can put their disease completely into remission.
+Obviously becoming more active is imperative too; and especially taking short walks after starchy meals.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
-You may get an occasional nudge to buy one of my books!
+You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: